sdvim/www/src/pages/blog/recently.md

 All things considered, this time away from work has been tremendously beneficial to my overall wellbeing.

-I have made it a habit to spend at least 15 days outside in the hot Utah sun, usually by sitting in my backyard and drinking my morning tea.
+I have made it a daily habit to spend at least 15 minutes outside in the hot Utah sun, usually by sitting in my backyard and drinking my morning tea.

 I found a therapist is both relatable but also great at probing with questions.